Is Sugar causing you Skin Aging?

-Common reasons for the damage caused to the skin are;
+Common reasons for skin damage

-1, Age and genetic factors
+1. Age and genetic factors

-2, External sources, such as Ultra Violet radiation and pollution
+2. External sources, such as ultraviolet radiation and pollution

-3, Smoking can also make your skin dull and dry
+3. Smoking can also make your skin dull and dry

-4, Collagen damage in the skin is sometimes due to your dietary choices, like sugar and sugary food products.
+4. Collagen damage in the skin is sometimes due to your dietary choices, like sugar and sugary food products.

 How is sugar bad for the skin?